sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 10    | supersedes        | The link references another software that this software replaces.
 A patch SWID/CoSWID tag (see {{intro-lifecycle}}) can use this to represent another patch that this patch incorporates or replaces.
 | 11    | supplemental      | The link references a SWID/CoSWID tag that this tag supplements.
 Used on supplemental SWID/CoSWID tags (see {{intro-lifecycle}}).

-The values above are registered in the IANA "SWID/CoSWID Link Relationship Values" registry defined in section {{iana-link-rel}}.
+The values above are registered in the IANA "SWID/CoSWID Link Relationship Value" registry defined in section {{iana-link-rel}}.
 Additional valid values will likely be registered over time.
 Additionally, the index values 32768 through 65535 have been reserved for private use.

 {: #indexed-link-use}
 ## Link Use Values